Harrison Bader Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.88 team ERA that ranks sixth across all MLB pitching staffs.
+- The Rays have the sixth-ranked team ERA across all league pitching staffs (3.90).

-- Rays pitchers combine to surrender 136 home runs (1.1 per game), the fourth-fewest in baseball.
+- His most recent time out was on Saturday against the Los Angeles Angels, when the righty threw six innings, surrendering five earned runs while allowing eight hits.

-- In his most recent appearance on Sunday against the Los Angeles Angels, the right-hander tossed six innings, allowing one earned run while surrendering four hits.
+- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while giving up a batting average of .209 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.